Jared-Wood135/telco_project/README.md

 - Focus advertisement efforts towards families and couples and avoid older population
 - Market offers as single services or bundled services with at least 3 additional services
-- For customers, establish whether or not they desire additional internet services
+- For customers, that want internet services
-    - If yes, push bundles of at least 3 additional services
+    - Get them to go with DSL services
-    - If no, do not allow additional services between 1 and 2
+    - Minimum add-ons of 3
 - For paying customers:
     - Do not allow monthly contracts
     - Do not allow electronic check forms of payment